 - Nutrition, fitness and recreational therapy can be immensely helpful in treatment.
 A strong body is just as important as a strong mind when it comes to overcoming substance abuse.
 The better you feel, the more prepared you’ll be to face the ups and downs of everyday life after you leave treatment.

 You can overcome your addiction to Rohypnol.
-All you need to do to change your life is call 800 774 5796.
+All you need to do to change your life is call 800 774 5796(Who Answers?).
 We have the necessary resources to connect you with the best forms of treatment for you, right here, right now.